 If you think you may also be interested in other areas of technology you may want to look at the career areas for Engineering, Computing and ICT and Health and Medicine (including Medical Technology).

 Science and mathematics play a part in a wide range of industries, so you could find yourself working for retail companies to local government or research and development firms.

-Job prospects in this career area are still looking promising, especially for highly qualified scientists and technicians, as the use of new technologies and products continues to grow.
+Job prospects in this career area still look promising, especially for highly qualified scientists and technicians, as the use of new technologies and products continues to grow.

-The average salaries for full time science graduates in full time paid employment in the UK varied across the science subjects in 2016.
-Physics graduates saw the highest average salaries at between £18,500 and £29,000 a year.
+The average salaries for full time science graduates in full time paid employment in the UK varied across the science subjects in 2017.
+Chemistry and Physics graduates saw the highest average salaries at £27,500 and £30,500 a year respectively.

-Of those, Chemistry graduates were more likely to find work as science professionals, while Maths graduates found work primarily in business, HR and finance roles.
+Of those, Chemistry graduates were more likely to find work as science professionals (17%), while Maths graduates found work primarily in business, HR and finance roles.

 While science and mathematics graduates seem to have slightly lower employment rates across the overall subject spectrum, they are much more likely to take up further study or training, compared to other graduates: Biology 33.4%; Chemistry 33.2%; Physical and geographical sciences 26.1%; Physics 36.9%; and Mathematics 25.0%.

 Life Sciences and Biotech aims to continue to grow biotechnology related turnover in Scotland to £8 billion by 2025.

 Glasgow University are creating the Precision Medicine Living Lab situated in Govan.
 The living lab is projected to deliver 446 high-value jobs over an 8 year period.